Lee Anderson refuses to apologise for Sadiq Khan remarks

 “If these marches were about something less fashionable, Sadiq Khan would have been the first to call for them to be cancelled.
 It’s double standards for political benefit.”

-Speaking to local BBC radio stations during a visit to North Yorkshire, the Prime Minister said: “I think it’s incumbent on all of us, especially those elected to Parliament, not to inflame our debates in a way that’s harmful to others.
+The Prime Minister declined to criticise former home secretary Suella Braverman, who claimed “the Islamists, the extremists and the antisemites are in charge now”.

-“Words matter, especially in the current environment where tensions are running high and I think it’s incumbent on all of us to choose them carefully.”
+“I think that those comments were not about an individual in particular,” he said, adding that “it’s important that we call out” the kind of “unacceptable” scenes “we have been witnessing on our streets in recent times”.

-Asked whether his party has an Islamophobia problem, Mr Sunak said: “No, of course it doesn’t”.
+Asked whether his party has an Islamophobia problem, Mr Sunak told local BBC radio stations in the morning: “No, of course it doesn’t”.

 The Prime Minister said it was “not a fair characterisation at all” to say he has condemned antisemitism while overlooking Islamophobia in his own party.